brightcove/brightcove-player-sdk-ios/README.md

 1. Download the latest zipped release from our [release page][release].
 2. Add `BrightcovePlayerSDK.framework` to your project.
 Be sure to use the version corresponding to your target, iOS or tvOS.
 3. On the "Build Settings" tab of your application target, ensure that the "Framework Search Paths" include the path to the framework.
 This should have been done automatically unless the framework is stored under a different root directory than your project.
-4. On the "General" tab of your application target, add the following to the "Linked Frameworks and Libraries" section:
+4. On the "General" tab of your application target, add the following to the "Frameworks, Libraries, Embedded Content" section:

     * `BrightcovePlayerSDK.framework`
 5. (**Dynamic Framework** only) On the "General" tab of your application target, add 'BrightcovePlayerSDK.framework' to the "Embedded Binaries" section.